Aetherinox/csf-firewall/docs/docs/install/download.md

 In the previous section, we explained how to install all the required dependencies for CSF.
 Now, we’ll guide you through downloading the latest version of ConfigServer Firewall & Security.

+Instructions on this page cover both the `tgz` and `zip archive, see the note below:

+??? note "`.zip` vs `.tgz` format"

+    Our documentation frequently mentions both `.zip` and `.tgz` releases of CSF.

+    When we initially developed addons for CSF, we pushed all of our releases in a `.zip` archive.

+    However, after taking over full development of CSF, we opted to migrate back to the `.tgz` format to keep conformity with how the original developer packaged releases.
+This is why our scripts mention both extensions, and why our scripts look for both.

 <br />

 ## Generic Environment